 He received his PhD from the University of California, Berkeley.
 His research field is probability theory and its ramifications.
 After visiting positions at University of Southern California and Cambridge University and a stint as Director of the Insurance Supervision Agency in Slovenia, he has been teaching mathematics and conducting research at the University of Ljubljana.

 He obtained his PhD in computer science from Carnegie Mellon University under Dana S. Scott.
 His main research interest is symbolic computation and its applications to mathematics.
 He is a member of editorial boards of the journals Adv.
 Appl.
-Math., Ann.
-Comb., Ars Math.
+Math., Ars Math.
 Contemp., and J. Symb.
 Comput.
 He is also a coauthor of the book A = B on automated proofs of identities.

 He finished his PhD at the University of Ljubljana in 1999 and received an honourable mention at Householder Symposium XV in 2002.
 His main research field is numerical linear algebra, in particular multiparameter eigenvalue problems.

 He has published around 25 articles in international journals and a software package for multiparameter eigenvalue problems.

 He works in the field of symmetries of combinatorial objects.
 He obtained his PhD from University of Ljubljana and continued his postdoctoral education at Ottawa University, University of Auckland, and Northern Arizona University as a Fullbright fellow.
 He has written over 50 scientific papers, published a textbook on graph theory and combinatorics, and supervised two PhD students.
-He is the coordinator of our PhD programme.
+He is the chair of the Department of Mathematics.

 He obtained his PhD at Florida State University.
 His research is mostly in topology and nonlinear analysis.
 He has published over 350 papers and three monographs.
 He has also given over 400 invited talks around the world.
 He has been elected to several learned societies and has received awards at home and abroad.
 He teaches various courses in topology and has written a university textbook.